Frequently Asked Questions

 1. Are the homes move-in ready?

 Some homes are move-in ready, while others may require repairs or updates.
-All properties are sold as-is, and any known condition details are disclosed before purchase.
+All homes are sold as-is.
+Buyers are encouraged to inspect the property and complete their own due diligence before signing.

 2. Who is responsible for repairs and maintenance?